MonocleHat/Monocle_Tools/README.md

 # Monocle_Tools
-Creating a set of simple tools for enumeration/scanning/etc, along with other tools for regular use.
+a set of simple tools and scripts

 # Monocle_VISION
 Allows the user to scan an entirety of a directory, recursively, and list off each directory, and each file within.